 We select the products in our curated market so we can support others who, like us, and you, strive to make a difference.
 It is always a matter of weighing one aspect against another.
 “Do I purchase conventional loose produce or local certified organic packaged in plastic?”

 Its complicated.
 And there is a lot of BS out there.
 With the rise of Corporate Social Responsibility (CSR) spin, we consumers intuitively know that while many of the claims may have merit, but it is difficult to sort out their comparative “goodness”.

 To help us with our own purchasing, we consider these aspects to help us evaluate “goodness”.
 They are based in our knowledge and judgement of their impact on ecosystems and people.
 I should be clear, that we have found that quality is often aligned with sustainable production, and exceptional quality is always a prerequisite in our collection.

-All of our curators’ corner items are available in in-store only.
+Our curators’ corner items are available at our storefront.

 Our Bird Friendly certified coffee is grown in a biodiverse forest ecosystem that supports wildlife including our migratory songbirds… and Howler Monkeys too!

 All Bird Friendly coffee is certified Organic too.
 Most is also certified Fair Trade and the others are direct trade with estate growers with better than fair trade prices.

 “Organic Agriculture is a production system that sustains the health of soils, ecosystems and people.
 It relies on ecological processes, biodiversity and cycles adapted to local conditions, rather than the use of inputs with adverse effects.
 Organic Agriculture combines tradition, innovation and science to benefit the shared environment and promote fair relationships and a good quality of life for all involved.” ~IFOAM.org